thanhpt0105/wordpress-blog/wp-content/themes/custom-theme-3/README.md

 - AJAX “Load more” button (`[acme_load_more]`) for the blog index and archives — automatically enabled on templates.
 - Accessible, streamlined comments and keyboard-friendly navigation.
 - JSON-LD (`Blog`, `BlogPosting`, `BreadcrumbList`, `Person`) plus Open Graph/Twitter cards out of the box.
-- Patterns for hero, author bio, quote highlight, post grid, CTA, and link-in-bio landing.
+- Patterns for hero, author bio, quote highlight, post grid, and link-in-bio landing.

 ## Optional Enhancements